AlibabaCloudDocs/ecs/intl.en-US/Instance/Change configurations/Instance families that support instance type changes.md

 **Note:**

--   To upgrade the instance type of an instance of a basic fifth-generation instance family \(g5, c5, r5, or ic5\) to an instance type that belongs to an enhanced sixth-generation instance family \(g6e, c6e, or r6e\),[submit a ticket](https://workorder-intl.console.aliyun.com/console.htm).
+-   To upgrade the instance type of an instance of a basic fifth-generation instance family \(g5, c5, r5, or ic5\) to an instance type that belongs to an enhanced sixth-generation instance family \(g6e, c6e, or r6e\), [submit a ticket](https://workorder-intl.console.aliyun.com/console.htm).
 You cannot downgrade the instance type of the instance after the upgrade is complete.
 -   Instances of the enhanced sixth-generation instance families \(g6e, c6e, and r6e\) support only ESSDs.
 If an instance has disks of other categories attached, the disks are replaced with ESSDs when you upgrade the instance type of the instance to an instance type that belongs to an enhanced sixth-generation instance family.
 Data on the disks must be manually migrated to the ESSDs.
-For information about the pricing of ESSDs, seethe Pricing tab on the [Elastic Computer Service page](https://www.alibabacloud.com/product/ecs). |
+For information about the pricing of ESSDs, see the Pricing tab on the [Elastic Computer Service page](https://www.alibabacloud.com/product/ecs). |
 |sn1ne, sn2ne, and se1ne|-   sn1ne, sn2ne, and se1ne
 -   c4, cm4, ce4, hfc5, hfg5, g5, g5ne, r5, c5, ic5, re4, t5, n4, mn4, xn4, and e4 |
 |se1|-   se1